-There are many different CBD oil products on the market, from drops, sprays, capsules and gummies through to vapes, infused drinks and food and topical balms.
-The different CBD formats will all make a difference to how quickly it is absorbed and gets to work.
-When choosing how you want to take your CBD, consider how you want the CBD to act as well as which format is the most convenient for you.
+There are many CBD oil products on the market, from drops, sprays, capsules and gummies through to vapes, infused drinks and food and topical balms.

 CBD (cannabidiol) is extracted from industrial hemp plants and, in its natural state, dissolves in fat rather than water.
-It is therefore usually combined with a quality oil, such as olive oil or hemp seed oil, to create CBD oil supplements.
+Therefore, it is usually combined with a quality oil, such as olive oil or hemp seed oil, to create CBD oil supplements.

-If taking CBD by mouth (via drops or capsules), then it's a good idea to take it with a high-fat meal, as this boosts absorption into the bloodstream by as much as 5x compared with taking it on an empty stomach.
-By contrast, taking CBD with a low-fat meal increases absorption 2.7x more than taking it without any food at all.
+If taking CBD by mouth (via drops or capsules), then it's a good idea to take it with a high-fat meal, as this boosts absorption into the bloodstream by as much as fives times compared with taking it on an empty stomach.
+By contrast, taking CBD with a low-fat meal increases absorption 2.7 times more than taking it without any food at all.1

 When taking CBD oil as drops or a spray, you can boost absorption by holding the liquid under your tongue for a couple of minutes.
 This allows oil-based CBD to pass across the mucous membrane lining of the mouth directly into the bloodstream.